 The golden damsel is an omnivore.
-In their natural habitat their diet consists primarily of zooplankton.
+In their natural habitat, their diet consists primarily of zooplankton.
 These fish take readily to aquarium life.
 They are not picky eaters and instances of problems getting them to start feeding in their new surroundings are rare.
-They will eat common flake food formulated for marine omnivores.
-But as with any marine species, a varied diet will help insure general health and maintain coloring.
-Vitamin enriched brine shrimp is a good supplement.
+They will eat typical flake food formulated for marine omnivores.
+But as with any marine species, a varied diet will help ensure general health and maintain coloring.
+Vitamin-enriched brine shrimp is a good supplement.
 They should also be provided with an abundance of living rock to graze on.

 Breeding Amblyglyphidodon aureus – Golden Damselfish

 Damselfish are sequential hermaphrodites.
 They are all born as males.
 If a group of males is introduced to an aquarium together the largest most dominant of the group will experience a morphological hormonal surge until it gender transforms into that of a female.
 This is a trait common to all hermaphroditic marine species.
 Nature will always insure that both genders are present in a population to guarantee the prorogation of the species.
 These damsels are known to breed in captivity.
 The male damsel will instinctively guard freshly fertilized eggs until they hatch.

 zsispeo – CC BY-NC-SA 2.0